clevett/bokun-frontend-assignment/README.md

 ## Notes

 Comments and notes have been added to reflect decisions made for the technical eval versus a user facing project.

+# Bókun frontend assignment

+Imagine you are setting up a code project for a brand new, super simple Tripadvisor/Bókun experiences site.

+# Notes

+- The frontend should be written in **React**.
+- Feel free to choose any React framework or starting point.
+- You don't have to make things look pretty, but we do encourage you to set up some style system/framework.
+- After the project has been finished, you should **share the GitHub repository** with the `bokundev` user on GitHub.

+---

+# Requirements

+The app should have the following pages.

+## Experiences page

+**URL**: `/` or `/experiences`

+Should show a list/grid of all experiences added.

+## Experience details page

+**URL**: `/experiences/:experience_id`

+Should show details about the experience.

+## Create experience page\*\*

+**URL**: `/experiences/new`

+Should show a form that allows you to create a new experience.

+## **Experience edit page**

+**URL**: `/experiences/:experience_id/edit`

+Should show a form that allows you to update an experience.